rhymeyang/Se/docs/308B/BusinessResilience.md

 An automated calling system should not be located in the same geographic region as the disaster.
 A regional disaster could damage the system or make it unavailable during a disaster.
 The system should be Internet accessible so that response personnel can access it to determine which personnel have been notified and to make any needed changes before or during a disaster.

-- **Transportation**

-  - Some types of disasters may make certain modes of transportation unavailable or unsafe.
+**Transportation**<br/>Some types of disasters may make certain modes of transportation unavailable or unsafe.
 Widespread natural disasters, such as earthquakes, volcanoes, hurricanes, and floods, can immobilize virtually every form of transportation, including highways, railroads, boats, and airplanes.
 Other types of disasters may impede one or more types of transportation, which could result in overwhelming demand for the available modes.
 High volumes of emergency supplies may be needed during and after a disaster, but damaged transportation infrastructure often makes the delivery of those supplies difficult.

-- **Components of a Business Continuity Plan**
-  - The complete set of business continuity plan documents will include the following:
+- **Components of a Business Continuity Plan**<br/>The complete set of business continuity plan documents will include the following:
-    - **Supporting project documents** These will include the documents created at the beginning of the business continuity project, including the project charter, project plan, statement of scope, and statement of support from executives.
+  - **Supporting project documents** <br/>These will include the documents created at the beginning of the business continuity project, including the project charter, project plan, statement of scope, and statement of support from executives.
-    - **Analysis documents** These include the
+  - **Analysis documents** <br/>These include the
     - Business impact analysis (BIA)
     - Threat assessment and risk assessment
     - Criticality analysis
     - Documents defining approved recovery targets such as recovery time objective (RTO) and recovery point objective (RPO)
-    - **Response documents**
-      - These are all the documents that describe the required action of personnel when a disaster strikes, plus documents containing information required by those same personnel.
+  - **Response documents**<br/>These are all the documents that describe the required action of personnel when a disaster strikes, plus documents containing information required by those same personnel.
 Examples of these documents include
-    - **Business recovery (or resumption) plan**
-      - This describes the activities required to recover and resume critical business processes and activities.
+  - **Business recovery (or resumption) plan**<br/>This describes the activities required to recover and resume critical business processes and activities.
-    - **Occupant emergency plan (OEP)**
-      - This describes activities required to care for occupants safely in a business location during a disaster.
+  - **Occupant emergency plan (OEP)**<br/>This describes activities required to care for occupants safely in a business location during a disaster.
 This will include both evacuation procedures and sheltering procedures, each of which may be required, depending upon the type of disaster that occurs.
-    - **Emergency communications plan**
-      - This describes the types of communications imparted to many parties, including emergency response personnel, employees in general, customers, suppliers, regulators, public safety organizations, shareholders, and the public.
+  - **Emergency communications plan**<br/>This describes the types of communications imparted to many parties, including emergency response personnel, employees in general, customers, suppliers, regulators, public safety organizations, shareholders, and the public.
-    - **Contact lists**
-      - These contain names and contact information for emergency response personnel as well as for critical suppliers, customers, and other parties.
+  - **Contact lists**<br/>These contain names and contact information for emergency response personnel as well as for critical suppliers, customers, and other parties.
-    - **Disaster recovery plan**
-      - This describes the activities required to restore critical IT systems and other critical assets, whether in alternate or primary locations.
+  - **Disaster recovery plan**<br/>This describes the activities required to restore critical IT systems and other critical assets, whether in alternate or primary locations.
-    - **Continuity of operations plan (COOP)**
-      - This describes the activities required to continue critical and strategic business functions at an alternate site.
+  - **Continuity of operations plan (COOP)**<br/>This describes the activities required to continue critical and strategic business functions at an alternate site.
-    - **Security incident response plan (SIRP)**
-      - This describes the steps required to deal with a security incident that could reach disastrous proportions.
+  - **Security incident response plan (SIRP)**<br/>This describes the steps required to deal with a security incident that could reach disastrous proportions.
-    - **Test and review documents**
-      - This is the entire collection of documents related to tests of all of the different types of business continuity plans, as well as reviews and revisions to documents.
+  - **Test and review documents**<br/>This is the entire collection of documents related to tests of all of the different types of business continuity plans, as well as reviews and revisions to documents.

 ##### Testing Recovery and Continuity Plans